trimstray/multitor/README.md

 Before using the **multitor** you need to remember:

 - **TOR** does attempt to generate a bunch of streams for you already.
 From this perspective, it is already load balancing (and it's much smarter at it than **HAproxy**)
 - the main goal is masking from where we get by sending requests to multiple streams.
 It is not so easy to locate where an attacker comes from.
-If you used http/https servers eg. proxy servers, you will know what is going on but...
+If you used http/https servers e.g. proxy servers, you will know what is going on but...
 - using multiple **TOR** instances can increase the probability of using a compromised circuit
 - **multitor** getting some bandwidth improvements just because it's a different way of connecting to **TOR** network
 - in **multitor** configuration mostly **HAProxy** checks the local (syn, syn/ack) socket - not all **TOR** nodes (also exist nodes).
 If there is a problem with the socket it tries to send traffic to others available without touching what's next - it does not ensure that the data will arrive
 - **TOR** network is a separate organism on which the **multitor** has no effect If one of the nodes is damaged and somehow the data can not leave the exit node, it is likely that a connection error will be returned or, at best, the data will be transferred through another local socket
 - **HAProxy** load balance network traffic between local **TOR** or **http-proxy** processes - not nodes inside **TOR** network

 > **TOR** is a fine security project and an excellent component in a strategy of defence in depth but it isn’t (sadly) a cloak of invisibility.
-When using the **TOR**, always remember about ssl (eg. https) wherever it is possible.
+When using the **TOR**, always remember about ssl (e.g. https) wherever it is possible.

 Look also at **[Limitations](#limitations)**.